Younes51-1/PolyBulletin/README.md

 The program will check for final grades every 15 minutes (can be changed in the `main loop` function in `poly_bulletin.py`) and sleep the rest of the time.

-Email will be sent form horde to any email of your choosing
+Email will be sent form horde to any email of your choosing.

 ## **Email Preview**